CasualX/struct_layout/readme.md

 The size and alignment of the structure are required and follow the format `size = <usize>` and `align = <usize>`.

 Following is an optional `check(..)` argument which specifies a trait bound which all field members must implement.
 This allows a custom trait to guarantee that all field types are safe to be used.
-If absent all fields are required to implement `Copy + 'static`.
+If absent all fields are required to implement `Copy`.

 ### Additional attributes